joknarf/joknarf.github.io/_posts/2025-07-27-a-better-day-for-unix-admin.md

 - Maintain one environment that travels.
 - Have a polished shell experience with modern tools.
 - Stay lightweight: no dotfiles scattered across hosts.
-- Use the same commands and UI from laptop to server.
+- Use the same commands and UI from your home to server.

 It’s like having your personal shell **in your pocket**—ready wherever you log in.